GunroarCannon/trash-rush_gorbagana/README.md

 🌐 Built For Gorbagana Chain

-This game is powered by the *Gorbagana* chain (g-o-r-b-a-g-a-n-a), showcasing instant finality and zero-MEV performance.
+This game is powered by the *Gorbagana* chain, showcasing instant finality and zero-MEV performance.

 ---